UbiquityRobotics/speech_commands/README.md

 Each time you wish to start using speech commands:

+* Bring up your robot.
+On Loki, you would run loki_base.

 * Launch the rosbridge_server on the robot: (Refer to  http://wiki.ros.org/rosbridge_suite/Tutorials/RunningRosbridge)

         roslaunch rosbridge_server rosbridge_websocket.launch.